Weight Lifting Has A Sweet Upside

 Here’s a headline: Either of those scenarios would result in the same thing for male athletes.

-What Won’t Happen When Women Train
+What Won’t Happen When Women Strength Train

 Most women who weight trains – even a very motivated woman – just won’t get big and muscled up.
 Men have higher levels of testosterone, which is why they “bulk up” when they lift.
 Women don’t have enough testosterone.
 Want to be a female body builder?
 You’ll need to spend hours working on specific body parts, change your nutritional habits, be blessed with the right genetics and, in many cases, have to use illegal steroids or hormones.

-If you approach training correctly, with a program designed to incrementally challenge you and with adequate supervision and guidance, you also won’t get hurt.
+If you approach strength training correctly, with a program designed to incrementally challenge you and with adequate supervision and guidance, you also won’t get hurt.
 You’ll still be a little sore in the earliest lifting sessions, but that will pass quickly.

-You won’t gain weight from training unless you eat more.
+You won’t gain weight from strength training unless you eat more.
 Your weight depends on the amount of calories you consume and on the amount you expend.
 Muscle is an energy-hungry tissue and burns more calories.

 Lifting also won’t make you slower, more injury prone, make you tight or less flexible.
 In fact, a good weight lifting program will do the opposite.

-The Benefits Women who Train See
+The Benefits Women who Strength Train See

-• You will add muscle as you exercise.
+- You will add muscle as you exercise.
 It’s the kind of muscle that replaces fat and makes you look more toned and fit.
 Want to lose an inch off your hips, waist and thighs?
 Get rid of “chub rub?”
 Weight train.

-• If you run, weight training can make you faster and help stabilize your joints.
+- If you run, weight training can make you faster and help stabilize your joints.
 That’s true regardless of the sport you’re involved in.
 A stronger body will perform at a higher level.

-• Lifting weights also can produce stronger bones by increasing bone density.
+- Lifting weights also can produce stronger bones by increasing bone density.

-A Good Training Program for Women
+A Good Strength Training Program for Women

 Any training will be more effective if you enjoy it.
 That means you’ll want to do a variety of exercises that “make sense” to you and that help you reach your goal.
 If you really hate to squat – or don’t know how to do squats – you’re going to find excuses to skip them, and then a workout, and then your strength training.
 So, look for lifts that you have fun doing.